Compare free term life insurance quotes in minutes

 How does term life insurance work?

-• Unlike whole life insurance, term life insurance doesn’t have cash value.
+• Unlike whole life insurance, term life insurance doesn’t have a cash value feature, so it can’t be used as an alternative savings or investment vehicle.

 What are the different types of term life insurance policies?

-There are many different types of term life policies.
-The main differences between them have to do with the length of the term and the coverage amount they offer.
+The main differences between the different types of term life policies on the market have to do with the length of the term and the coverage amount they offer.

-• Level term life insurance comes with both a level premium and a level death benefit, which means they stay the same throughout the duration of the policy.
+• Level term life insurance comes with both level premiums and a level death benefit, which means they stay the same throughout the duration of the policy.
 This is the most common and popular type of term life insurance.

 • Annual renewable life insurance is also known as yearly renewable term, and has a term of only one year.
 It can be renewed on a yearly basis, but premiums will increase every time you renew the policy.

-• Increasing term life insurance is a policy that comes with a death benefit that increases over time.
-Usually more complex and expensive than level term, it’s also sometimes called an incremental term life insurance plan.
+• Increasing term life insurance, also known as an incremental term life insurance plan, is a policy that comes with a death benefit that increases over time.
+It’s usually more complex and expensive than level term.

 • Decreasing term life insurance comes with a payout that decreases over time.
 It’s commonly used to cover loans, like a mortgage.
 The most popular type of decreasing term policy is mortgage protection insurance (MPI).